Pritipatil01/Instagram_User_Analytics/README.md

 ## Tech Stack

-SQL: Used for querying and analyzing the database.
+**SQL**: Used for querying and analyzing the database.

-MySQL Workbench: SQL queries and data analysis were performed using this tool.
+**MySQL Workbench**: SQL queries and data analysis were performed using this tool.

 ## Project Objectives

 The main tasks in this project include:

 ## Marketing Analysis
-Loyal User Reward: Identify the five oldest users on Instagram.
+**Loyal User Reward**: Identify the five oldest users on Instagram.

-Inactive User Engagement: Find users who have never posted a photo.
+**Inactive User Engagement**: Find users who have never posted a photo.

-Contest Winner Declaration: Determine the user with the most likes on a single photo.
+**Contest Winner Declaration**: Determine the user with the most likes on a single photo.

-Hashtag Research: Suggest the top five most commonly used hashtags.
+**Hashtag Research**: Suggest the top five most commonly used hashtags.

-Ad Campaign Launch: Identify the best day of the week to launch ads based on user registrations.
+**Ad Campaign Launch**: Identify the best day of the week to launch ads based on user registrations.

 ## Investor Metrics
-User Engagement: Calculate the average number of posts per user.
+**User Engagement**: Calculate the average number of posts per user.

-Bots & Fake Accounts: Detect potential bots who have liked every photo on the site.
+**Bots & Fake Accounts**: Detect potential bots who have liked every photo on the site.

 ## Approach

-Database Setup: Created necessary tables and imported data using provided SQL commands.
+**Database Setup**: Created necessary tables and imported data using provided SQL commands.

-SQL Querying: Utilized SQL queries to extract insights such as the oldest users, inactive users, top hashtags, etc.
+**SQL Querying**: Utilized SQL queries to extract insights such as the oldest users, inactive users, top hashtags, etc.

-Analysis: Each task involved executing a relevant SQL query, analyzing the results, and deriving actionable insights for the product and marketing teams.
+**Analysis**: Each task involved executing a relevant SQL query, analyzing the results, and deriving actionable insights for the product and marketing teams.

 ## Key Insights